On this page

 To open an in-memory realm, see Open an In-Memory Realm.

 Generally, Realm Database takes less space on disk than a comparable SQLite database.
-Unexpected file growth may be related to the Realm referring to outdated data.
+Unexpected file growth may be related to App Services referring to outdated data.

 Realm ties read transaction lifetimes to the memory lifetime of realm instances.
 Avoid "pinning" old Realm transactions.
 Use auto-refreshing realms, and wrap the use of Realm APIs from background threads in explicit autorelease pools.